Postpartum depression: Accessibility to care

 Those with PPD come across many help-seeking barriers, including lack of knowledge, stigma about symptoms, as well as health service barriers.
 There are also attitudinal barriers to seeking treatment, including stigma.
-Interpersonal relationships with friends and family, as well as institutional and financial obstacles serve as help-seeking barriers.
-The history of mistrust within the United States healthcare system or negative health experiences can influence one's willingness and adherence to seek postpartum depression treatment.
+Interpersonal relationships with friends and family, as well as institutional and financial obstacles, serve as help-seeking barriers.
+A history of mistrust within the United States healthcare system or negative health experiences can influence one's willingness and adherence to seek postpartum depression treatment.
 Cultural responses must be adequate in PPD healthcare and resources.
-Representation and cultural competency are crucial in equitable healthcare for PPD.
-Different ethic groups may believe that healthcare providers will not respect their cultural values or religious practices, which influences their willingness to use mental health services or be prescribed antidepressant medications.
+Representation and cultural competency are crucial to equitable healthcare for PPD.
+Different ethnic groups may believe that healthcare providers will not respect their cultural values or religious practices, which influences their willingness to use mental health services or be prescribed antidepressant medications.
 Additionally, resources for PPD are limited and often don't incorporate what mothers would prefer.
-The use of technology can be a beneficial way to deliver mothers with resources because it is accessible and convenient.
+The use of technology can be a beneficial way to provide mothers with resources because it is accessible and convenient.